Who can participate?

 How soon do I have to pay my deposit?

-The 2015 Field School was fully booked, while some courses were overbooked.
-We recommended that you pay your deposit as early as possible to help guarantee your place at the Field School.
+We recommended that you pay your deposit as early as possible to secure and guarantee your place at the Field School.
 A deposit of Euro 500 is required at the time of booking to secure your place, followed by two further payments which are payable on or before 8 weeks prior to the commencement of your course.
 The Field School also offers a deferred payment plan.
 Contact us directly for details.

 What is included in the Field School fees?

 Fees include Tuition and Academic Credit, Accommodation in a modern block of 2-room and 4-room units, many with en suite facility; a Common Room, fully equipped Kitchen, Dining area and Utility Room.
 The Accommodation block is located next door to the Archaeology Centre in Dooagh Village.
 There is a medium sized grocery store in Keel, which will be a regular stopping point in our routine, and a larger supermarket is located in Achill Sound to which weekly trips can be arranged.
 There are several pubs and restaurants within walking distance of the Archaeology Centre.